 A Special Inspection will be tailored for specific structure type or defect/issue and may require a close visual inspection, testing and/or monitoring.
 It may involve a tailored one-off inspection, a series of inspections or an ongoing programme of inspections.
 As such, Special Inspections are tailored to specific needs.

-Refer to BD 79/13 for monitoring, associated with the management of substandard structures.
+Refer to the latest codes / standards for monitoring, associated with the management of substandard structures.

 1.3.2.3 Inspection for Assessment